BenLand100/benland/content/post/2020-12-10 Machine learning from scratch.md

 ---
-title: Machine learning from scratch with Python
+title: Machine learning from scratch in Python with Numpy
 date: '2020-12-10'
 categories:
   - Programming